-- 28. (1) A recognized trade repository must identify each counterparty to a derivative that is required to be reported under this Instrument in all recordkeeping and all reporting required under this Instrument by means of a single legal entity identifier that is a unique identification code assigned to a counterparty in accordance with the standards set by the Global LEI System. - (2) Each local counterparty to a derivative required to be reported under this Instrument that is eligible to receive a legal entity identifier as determined by the Global LEI System, other than an individual, must:
+- 28. (1) A recognized trade repository must identify each counterparty to a derivative that is required to be reported under this Instrument in all recordkeeping and all reporting required under this Instrument by means of a single legal entity identifier that is a unique identification code assigned to the counterparty in accordance with the standards set by the Global LEI System. - A person that is eligible to receive a legal entity identifier as determined by the Global LEI System, other than an individual, that is a local counterparty to a derivative required to be reported under this Instrument, must - (a) before executing a transaction, obtain a legal entity identifier assigned in accordance with the requirements imposed by the Global LEI System, and - (b) for as long as it is a counterparty to a derivative required to be reported under this Instrument, maintain and renew the legal entity identifier referred to in paragraph (a). - If a local counterparty to a derivative required to be reported under this Instrument is an individual, or is not eligible to receive a legal entity identifier as determined by the Global LEI System, the reporting counterparty must identify the counterparty by a single alternate identifier. - (4) Despite subsection (1), if subsection (3) applies to a counterparty to a derivative, the recognized trade repository to which a report has been made in relation to the derivative must identify the counterparty with the alternate identifier supplied by the reporting counterparty..

+5. Section 34 is amended by

-- (a) prior to executing a transaction, obtain a legal entity identifier assigned in accordance with the requirements imposed by the Global LEI System; - (b) for as long as it is a counterparty to a derivative required to be reported under this Instrument, renew and maintain the legal entity identifier referred to in paragraph (a). - (3) If a local counterparty to a derivative required to be reported under this Instrument is an individual, or is not eligible to receive a legal entity identifier as determined by the Global LEI System, the reporting counterparty must identify the counterparty by a single alternate identifier. - (4) Despite subsection (1), if subsection (3) applies to a counterparty to a derivative, the recognized trade repository to which a report has been made in relation to the derivative must identify such a counterparty with the alternate identifier supplied by the reporting counterparty. - 6.
-The Instrument is amended by replacing paragraph 34(1)(b) with the following: - (b) the transaction was entered into before July 29, 2016;. - 7.
-The Instrument is amended by replacing paragraph 34(2)(b) with the following: - (b) the transaction was entered into before November 1, 2016; - 8.
-The Instrument is amended by replacing subsection 39(3) with the following: - (3) A recognized trade repository must make transaction-level reports available to the public at no cost, in accordance with the requirements in Appendix C.. - 9.
-The Instrument is amended by adding the following section:
+- (a) replacing paragraph (1)(b) with the following: - (b) the transaction was entered into before July 29, 2016;, and - (b) replacing paragraph (2)(b) with the following: - (b) the transaction was entered into before November 1, 2016; - 6.
+Subsection 39(3) is replaced with the following: - (3) A recognized trade repository must make transaction-level reports available to the public, at no cost, in accordance with Appendix C..

+7. The Instrument is amended by adding the following section:

 - 41.1.
-(1) Despite Part 3, a counterparty is not required to report derivatives data relating to a derivative if: - (a) the counterparties to the derivative are affiliated entities at the time the data is required to be reported; - (b) none of the counterparties to the derivative is one or more of the following: - (i) a clearing agency; - (ii) a derivatives dealer;

-- (iii) an affiliated entity of a person or company referred to in subparagraph (i) or (ii); - (c) each counterparty to the derivative is a local counterparty under the securities legislation of a jurisdiction of Canada. - 10.
-The Instrument is amended by deleting subsection 44(4). - 11.
+Despite Part 3, a counterparty is not required to report derivatives data relating to a derivative if, at the time of the transaction - (a) the counterparties to the derivative are affiliated entities, and - (b) none of the counterparties to the derivative are any of the following: - (i) a clearing agency; - (ii) a derivatives dealer; - (iii) an affiliated entity of a person or company referred to in subparagraph (i) or (ii).. - 8.
 The Instrument is amended by adding the following section: